 - Winterizing services

-- Search and Rescue for the golf carts that didn’t quite make it back to the clubhouse
+- Search and Rescue for the golfers whose golf cart didn’t quite make it back to the clubhouse

-Things you probably won’t do with a mobile;
+Things you probably won’t do with a mobile golf cart business;

 - Painting and body repair